 These can be as damaging as an f1 tornado, toppling mobile homes,

-knocking down trees, damaging buildings, and even throwing
+knocking down trees, damaging buildings and more.

 (Video of Microburst)